kubeflow/website/content/docs/gke/deploy/deploy-cli.md

      configurations to be stored.
 This directory is created when you run `kfctl init`.
 If you want a custom deployment name, specify that name here.
      The value of this variable becomes the name of your deployment.
+     The value of KFAPP must consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character.
+     For example,  'kubeflow-test' or 'kfw-test'.
      The value of this variable cannot be greater than 25 characters.
 It must contain just the directory name, not the full path to the directory.
      The content of this directory is described in the next section.
    * **${PROJECT}** - the project ID of the GCP project where you want Kubeflow deployed.
-   * When you run `kfctl init` you need to choose to use either IAP or basic authentication, as described below.
+   * When you run `kfctl init` you need to choose to use either IAP or basic authentication, as described above.
    * `kfctl generate all` attempts to fetch your email address from your credential.
 If it can't find a valid email address, you need to pass a valid email address with flag `--email <your email address>`.
 This email address becomes an administrator in the configuration of your Kubeflow deployment.

-1. Check the resources deployed in namespace `kubeflow`:
+1. You can run the following command to check the resources deployed in namespace `kubeflow`:

     ```
     kubectl -n kubeflow get all
     ```

 1. The process creates a separate deployment for your data storage.
 After